Miguel Negrete: Restored Republic

-After the French intervention, he came to revolt against Juarez on two occasions, in which he was repelled and brought to order.
+After the French intervention, he came to revolt against Juárez on two occasions, in which he was repelled and brought to order.
 The first was to support Julio Chávez López in Texcoco who had launched the Manifesto in Chalco to all the oppressed and poor of Mexico and the universe.
 Negrete managed to take the forts of Loreto and Guadalupe, but was soon apprehended and sentenced to death.
 General Porfirio Díaz granted him his pardon for his past participation in the battle and in the Siege of Puebla.

 In 1872 he supported the Plan de la Noria against the government of Juárez under the slogan "No re-election".
 Due to the unexpected death of Juárez, Sebastián Lerdo de Tejada assumed the presidency and the Noria rebellion halted afterwards.
 Four years later, at the end of Lerdo de Tejada's presidential term, faced with the imminent attempt at re-election, Negrete participated, supporting Porfirio Díaz in the Tuxtepec Revolution in 1876, again under the principle of "Let no Mexican perpetuate himself in the power and this will be the last revolution", as well as under the slogan "Effective suffrage, No re-election!".